ltklnfr/prompts/rag/quality-gate.md

 Additionally, the statement must not:
 - Contain any reference to specific contract numbers
+- Make definitive promises or guarantees
+  - Exception: A statement in the subjunctive mood (Konjunktiv) is acceptable
-- Make definitive promises or guarantees (This does not include general informational statements such as ‘Trickdiebstahl ist versichert,’ when this is supported by the source)
+  - Exception: General informational statements such as ‘Trickdiebstahl ist versichert,’ when this is supported by the source
 - Contain personal information
 - Contain financial or legal recommendations or advice
 - Contain sensitive topics such as discrimination or violence